Bottle Feeding Formula Preparation

 - On the lid or the can, mark the date that you opened it.

-- Do not keep an opened can of formula powder longer than 1 month from the date it was opened.
+- Do not keep a can of formula powder more than 1 month from the date it was opened.

 Special Tips and Advice

-- If the baby does not drink all of the formula in a bottle within an hour from the time you start to give it, throw the rest away.
+- If your baby does not drink all the formula in a bottle within an hour from the time you start to give it, throw the rest away.

-- If you have any questions, be sure to call your doctor, dietitian, or nurse.
+If you have any questions, be sure to call your health care provider.